AshutoshBhawsar/Leaf-Classification-using-SVM/README.md

 # Leaf-Classification-using-SVM
-Apply the Support vector machine for classification on a data set obtained from UCI ML repository.
+Applied the Support vector machine for classification on a data set obtained from UCI ML repository.
 For Example: Fruits Classification or Soil Classification or Leaf Disease Classification.